Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 3.1.2.2 Alternates to an Earned Bachelor’s Degree

-1. Evidence of professional success in a field relevant to the proposed area of study
+1. Evidence of significant professional success in a field relevant to the proposed area of study, and

 • Evidence of successful graduate coursework in the intended field of study or in a closely related field.

-• Satisfactory scores on the GRE, GMAT, or other approved test.
+• Satisfactory scores on the GRE, GMAT, or other approved tests.

-• An analytical essay written by the student which demonstrates critical thinking skills.
+• An analytical essay written by the student demonstrating critical thinking skills.

 • A statement of intent written by the student demonstrating a level of knowledge and intellectual maturity appropriate to the proposed field of graduate study.